 And so, below we present our picks for the three best drying racks on the market today.

-Our 3 Best Bottle Drying Rack Picks of January
+The 3 Best Bottle Drying Racks

 If you prefer to bottle your homebrew, you need a safe, convenient way to store these after you wash them.
 Below are the three best drying racks available today.

 Econo 45 Bottle Drying Tree